Information on petitions about planning applications and council services, e-petitions, tracking petitions and paper petition templates.

 Petitions about council services

-All electronic petitions about council services will need a minimum of 100 signatories from people living within Hillingdon to be formally considered.
+All electronic petitions about council services need a minimum of 100 signatories from people living within Hillingdon to be formally considered.

 Petitions in relation to council services are considered ultimately by Cabinet members.
 Each of these councillors has responsibility for a particular range of council services and will consider valid petitions from residents for things that the council has direct control over.